 The bus rides from Liberia to La Fortuna weren’t hard.
 They were comfortable coaches driving on much better roads than we had previously experienced.
 The route to La Fortuna was: Liberia – Cañas – Tilarán – La Fortuna.

 At Tilarán I encountered my first money issue, ATMs weren’t keen on accepting my card at all.
 It’s safe to say I was a little bit miffed.
 Luckily, the bus ride to La Fortuna cheered me up, there’s nothing better than sleep and spectacular views to help you forget about serious adult problems.
-When I was asleep I’m sure my brain, lathered in chemicals, was sending me through a whacky psychedelic world of distorted and strange incongruous scenes but while I was awake we skirted the shores of Lake Arenal to the right and the dark dense rainforest to the left.
+When I was asleep I’m sure my brain, lathered in chemicals, was sending me through a whacky psychedelic world of distorted and incongruous scenes but while I was awake we skirted the shores of Lake Arenal to the right and the dark dense rainforest to the left.
 At the end of the lake we were treated to a rare view of Volcán Arenal uncovered by cloud.
-Usually the perfect cone volcano doesn’t like to show its face but for such a keen geologist such as myself (deep level of sarcasm intended) the clouds parted so I could see all the features in excruciating detail.
+Usually the perfect cone volcano doesn’t like to show its face, but for such a keen geologist such as myself (deep level of sarcasm intended) the clouds parted so I could see all the features in excruciating detail.

 The Town

-There are only 3 certainties in life: birth, death and a fiery hatred for those people revving their engines late at night living on as an underlying bitterness in my soul.
+There are only three certainties in life: birth, death and a fiery hatred for those people revving their engines late at night living on as an underlying bitterness in my soul.
 After a long bus ride to an ugly tourist hub of a town, I needed my beauty sleep (you don’t reach a solid 4/10 without some peaceful snoozing), and now thanks to their selfishness I’ve changed forever.
 Maybe one day I’ll return and face those who transformed me so utterly, those who scarred my very soul with hatred.
 But, until that day, I’ll continue walk this Earth a broken man.

 The previously mentioned money issues came to a head when we arrived in La Fortuna and I realised it wasn’t just Tilarán’s ATMs that had beef with me.
-A ring to my bank and some thoughts on how to survive another 2 weeks in Central America later, I had only one option.
+A ring to my bank and some thoughts on how to survive another two weeks in Central America later, I had only one option.
 I needed to find a way of getting the rest of the money that I would need for Costa Rica without having use of ATMs.
 After finding the bank and realising that no one in the bank spoke any English, I gathered the essentials for the long haul of negotiations.
 I prayed to Señor Torres and to Mrs Matthews to forgive my mediocrity at Spanish in school and to imbue me with their linguistic blessing.
 But perhaps most importantly, I lay prostrate to Antonio Banderas, a Spanish idol and the most courageous man I know (not just anyone could square up to humanoid thumb henchmen and be calm – yes I’m talking about that harrowing documentary ‘Spy Kids’).
 I was as ready as I ever would be.

 After long stunted explanations and lots of photocopying we had sorted it out.
 I dapped up the bank lady and fist bumped the guard on my way out.
 No, no that’s a lie, I wish I was that cool.
 Instead, I politely walked out with my money.
 I had estimated how much money I’d need for the next week and left very relieved.
 Without my somewhat shaky grasp of Spanish it’s possible that the rest of my stay in Central America wouldn’t have been so comfortable or prolonged.
 However, this was not my only money issue and the next one, rearing its ugly head in Panama, was a little more cause for concern.